Iran launches missiles at Syria, but message is aimed at U.S., Israel

 Iranian Foreign Minister Javad Zarif has blamed regional countries and their "U.S. masters" for funding and arming the separatists who are thought to be behind the Ahvaz attack.

-But Brian Hook, Washington's special representative for Iran, told reporters on Tuesday that Tehran should "be worried more about protecting the security of their own people than blaming others.”
+But Brian Hook, Washington's special representative for Iran, told reporters last week that Tehran should "be worried more about protecting the security of their own people than blaming others.”
 He also described the accusations leveled at the U.S., Israel and Saudi Arabia as "so predictable it's laughable."

 Underscoring increased tensions, National Security Adviser John Bolton last week warned Iran, "If you cross us, our allies, or our partners; if you harm our citizens; if you continue to lie, cheat, and deceive, yes, there will indeed be hell to pay."